Current filter:

 This rate is charged to all ratepayers as a Uniform Charge.
 This rate helps pay for a range of activities to benefit our communities by meeting regional civil defence and natural hazard management preparedness, resilience and response needs.

-This rate is charged across the region and funds economic development initiatives as set out below.
+This rate is charged across the region to fund economic development initiatives.

 In line with the Regional Economic Development Strategy 2011, the Regional Council has committed to supporting the following key outcomes: